Michael J. Bransfield: Recommendations of the investigative team

 The Lori report "recommended Bransfield be stripped of powers as bishop, removed from ministry and forced to pay restitution" and also recommended that Bransfield's three top aides be removed from office.

 Church disciplinary action

-In March 2019, following the delivery of the investigators' report, Lori removed Bransfield from "any priestly or episcopal ministry either within the Diocese of Wheeling-Charleston or within the Archdiocese of Baltimore" pending review of the report by the Holy See.Archbishop Lori Restricts Bishops Bransfield, Bennett From Exercising Ministry, Catholic News Agency (March 11, 2019).
+In March 2019, following the delivery of the investigators' report, Lori removed Bransfield from "any priestly or episcopal ministry either within the Diocese of Wheeling-Charleston or within the Archdiocese of Baltimore" pending review of the report by the Holy See.
 In June 2019, Bransfield's three former top aides resigned.

-In July 2019, Pope Francis banned Bransfield from living in the Diocese of Wheeling-Charleston and forbid him from presiding over or participating "in any public celebration of the Liturgy."
+In July 2019, Pope Francis banned Bransfield from living in the Diocese of Wheeling-Charleston and forbade him from presiding over or participating "in any public celebration of the Liturgy."
 Though Bransfield was not laicized, these measures permanently excluded him from engaging in any form of public ministry in the Catholic church.

 Pope Francis also directed that Bransfield's replacement as bishop determine how Bransfield should "make personal amends" for his actions.
 Baltimore Auxiliary Bishop Mark E. Brennan was appointed Bishop of Wheeling-Charleston in late July 2019, and installed in August 2019.